dxps/redis_playground/redis_ha/readme.md

 ### Tests

-1. Set a key in master and see that it is replicated on the slave.\
+1. Set a key in master and see that it is replicated on the slave.<br/>
     - On master:
         ```
         127.0.0.1:7001> set k1 val1